Instead of presenting several different logo design options when revealing the work we’ve done on your brand, we present a single design concept.

 How many would you want to see?
 Five?
 Three?
 Let’s say she sends you three to look at.
 Now you have a tricky responsibility.
 You’re not a logo designer (that’s why you hired one).
 But you’re supposed to choose now?
 All three would work, but the fonts are different and graphics are different.

 You don’t know enough about fonts to feel confident making a choice, and the graphics look beautiful!
 What to do?
 Maybe you could ask to see Option A’s graphic paired with Option C’s font?
 What would that look like?

 Red alert!
 You’re wading in muddy waters now.
 This almost always leads to a weak and watered-down logo, when focus strays away from one idea.

 We used to work this way, it was often a total mess, and we moved on to a more effective method.
 Here’s why.

-Why we don’t believe in presenting multiple design concepts
+Why we believe in presenting a single design concept

 It’s a tough process, and takes a trained and experienced eye.
 They don’t stop once they’ve pared down to a few concepts and then leave the rest of the work up to you.
 They continue the work they’re skilled at, and choose the one best idea to then refine with you.